nicolebranagan/borrdome/README.md

-## This project is no longer being actively maintained.
-It is being presented as a historical interest of the author.
+## This project is no longer being actively maintained and is considered complete.
 # borrdome
 C# Action 'Roguelike-like' from 2012